meuniv/novaworld/source/requirement4.rst

 .. note:: You can easily learn the basic of programming using free online resources!
 	 For example,

-	 * Kahn academy: a terrific `resource <https://www.khanacademy.org/computing/computer-programming>`__ to learn basic programming
+	 * Kahn academy is  a terrific `resource <https://www.khanacademy.org/computing/computer-programming>`__ to learn basic programming
 	 * Free learning platform offered by `codeacademy <https://www.codecademy.com>`_.